 Get Splashy With Kitchen Backsplashes

-I’ve been designing a lot of kitchens lately, and one of my favorite parts of doing that is helping clients choose a backsplash.
+I’ve been designing a lot of kitchens lately, and one of my favorite parts of doing that is helping clients choose a kitchen backsplash.

 Your backsplash can really be the fun part of your kitchen design because it’s more of an accent than a part of the working kitchen like your countertop is.
 Except for the space over your cooktop, the backsplash – despite its name – rarely gets dirty.